Investigate Your Credit Report

 The first step in fixing your credit score is investigating your credit report.
 Your credit score is an indicator of your financial health and is based on your history of money borrowing.
 It will affect whether lenders will lend you money, along with how much money you are lent and what interest rate you will be charged.

 Since your credit report is crucial to your ability to borrow money when you need it, it is important for you to be aware of what it actually says.
-At Dana MacRae Trustee in Bankruptcy, we recommend obtaining a copy of your personal credit information.
+At Dana MacRae Licensed Insolvency Trustee, we recommend obtaining a copy of your personal credit information.
 Everyone is entitled to a copy of their credit report and Canadians can use one of two companies to get it: Equifax and Trans Union.

 How to Get Your Credit Report